 The UAS Challenge (Unmanned Aircraft Systems Challenge) is the IMechE’s leading annual student competition in the aerospace sector.
 The Challenge aims to lead the way in promoting value and cohesion within the industry, providing unique opportunities to universities, their teams, the individual participants and of course for our partnering organisations.

-In addition to the filmed interview, an accompanying Flying High article was also published in the IMechE Institution News where Daniel also discussed the shared vision and drive of his co-founder and brother, James Ronen.
+In addition to the filmed interview, an accompanying Flying High article was published in the IMechE Institution News where Daniel also discussed the collective vision he shares with his co-founder and brother, James Ronen.